bytecodealliance/cap-std/README.md

 </div>

-The `cap-std` project is organized around the eponymous [`cap-std`] crate, and develops libraries to make it easy to write capability-oriented code, including:
+The `cap-std` project is organized around the eponymous [`cap-std`] crate, and develops libraries to make it easy to write capability-based code, including:

- - [`cap-std`] itself, which provides capability-oriented versions of `std` APIs
+ - [`cap-std`] itself, which provides capability-based versions of `std` APIs
  - [`cap-async-std`], which is to [`async-std`] what `cap-std` is to `std`
- - [`cap-directories`] which provides capability-oriented access to [standard application directories]
+ - [`cap-directories`] which provides capability-based access to [standard application directories]
- - [`cap-tempfile`], which provides capability-oriented access to [temporary directories]
+ - [`cap-tempfile`], which provides capability-based access to [temporary directories]
  - [`cap-fs-ext`], which provides additional filesystem features beyond what's available in `std`
  - [`cap-time-ext`], which provides additional time features beyond what's available in `std`
- - [`cap-rand`], which provides capability-oriented access to [random number generators]
+ - [`cap-rand`], which provides capability-based access to [random number generators]

 [`cap-std`]: https://github.com/bytecodealliance/cap-std/blob/main/cap-std/README.md